super-slump-su/Escape-From-Turn-Based/README.md

 # Escape-From-Turn-Based
 Escape From Turn-Based is a text-based game loosely based on modern extraction shooters.
-(Current WIP)
+(Current WIP with temporary placeholding names)

 Repository includes all files and documentation created during development.
 All game statistics and information is contained in Info.